lagimik/PartnerCrucible/SandboxEnvironments.md

 ## Purpose

-A collections of resources to create Microsoft Cloud sandbox environments at no (or low) cost
+A collections of resources to create Microsoft Cloud sandbox environments at no (or low) cost.

+To contribute to the PartnerCrucible, see [Contributor's Guide](ContributorsGuide).

 ## References